limejuce/cc-creative-guide/README.md

 ## License

-The contents of this guide is licensed under a terms of [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+The contents of this guide are licensed under the terms of [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-The source code (HTML, CSS and other scripting, markup or programming languages and the like) of this guide licensed is under the terms of [MIT License](https://opensource.org/licenses/MIT).
+The source code (HTML, CSS and another scripting, markup or programming languages and the like) of this guide licensed is under the terms of [MIT License](https://opensource.org/licenses/MIT).